giffordlabcvr/DIGS-tool/README.md

 ### **The DIGS tool**

-The DIGS tool is a PERL program for implementing DIGS with assembled sequence data (not short read data).
-It uses the [Basic Local Alignment Search Tool (BLAST)](http://blast.ncbi.nlm.nih.gov/Blast.cgi) to perform sequence similarity searches, and the [MySQL](https://www.mysql.com/) RDBMS to capture their output.
+The DIGS tool is a PERL program for implementing DIGS.
+It is designed for use with assembled sequence data (i.e. not short read data).
+It uses the [Basic Local Alignment Search Tool (BLAST)](http://blast.ncbi.nlm.nih.gov/Blast.cgi) to perform sequence similarity searches, and the [MySQL](https://www.mysql.com/) to capture their output.

-Instructions for installing and running the DIGS tool can be found on [these pages](https://github.com/robjgiff/DIGS-tool/wiki/Installation-and-Setup)

 ### QUICK INSTALLATION GUIDE